CORE-SpeechAndDebateAcademy/CORE-SpeechAndDebateAcademy/README.md

 I'm an incoming freshman to high school with interests of speech, debate, coding, finance and business.

-* 🌍  I'm based in Austin Texas
+* 🌍  Based in Austin Texas
-* 🖥️  See my portfolio at [LinkedIn](http://https://www.linkedin.com/in/evan-meharo-66a236415/)
-* ✉️  You can contact me at [evanmeharo@gmail.com](mailto:evanmeharo@gmail.com)
 * 🚀  I'm currently working on and open to teach [Debate Coaching Classes for Beginners](https://docs.google.com/forms/d/e/1FAIpQLSd2Zjr76l_96Z8lNCKsUhtFL8EI5mgqoRbJ36tz_icwtyPy2w/viewform?usp=header) Arguing is easy.
 Persuading is power.
 You can get that power from my valuable sessions.
 * 🧠  The founder of this academy is Evan Meharo.
 * 👥  I'm looking to collaborate on Speech and Debate discussions and classes
-* 💬  Ask me about I am planning to learn more of coding, financing, and business
+* 💬  I am planning to learn more of coding, financing, and business

 ### Socials